hdShang/arxiv-daily/docs/cs-LG/2025-05-19/papers/250513755v2-panda-a-pretrained-forecast-model-for-chaotic-dynamics.md

 ---
 layout: default
-title: Panda: A pretrained forecast model for chaotic dynamics
+title: "Panda: A pretrained forecast model for chaotic dynamics"
 ---

 # Panda: A pretrained forecast model for chaotic dynamics